asirmak/ConnectFourGame/README.md

+# ConnectFourGame
-# A project which plays Connect4 using machine vision, algorithm and Ned2 robot
+A project which plays Connect4 using machine vision, algorithm and Ned2 robot

 To run the project you need to install the following dependencies: